BioDynaMo/biodynamo/README.md

 * CMake     (2.8.11)
 * SWIG      (3.0.7)
 * libGMP    (6.0.0-11)
+* Doxygen   (1.8.5-3) only if you want to build the documentation

 The C++ build process is fully integrated into the maven build lifecycle.
 Before the Java classes are compiled, the native library is compiled and SWIG generates the needed wrapper code.